-Observing these signs consider this as a First-degree burn, which we can treat at home.
-Now, I will explain below how to treat a burn from a hot pan which is the First-degree burn.
+Observing these signs consider this a First-degree burn, which we can treat at home.
+Now, I will explain below how to treat a burn from a hot pan which is a First-degree burn.

 Affect the second layer of skin known as the dermis.
-Relatively severe, than the First-degree burn.
+Relatively severe, then the First-degree burn.

 Symptoms may include: